Introduction

 2. Create a Realistic and Personalized Budget

-A budget is the cornerstone of financial control.
-Think of it as your financial GPS it shows you where your money is going and how to direct it toward your priorities.
-Without a budget, money can slip through your fingers, leaving you stressed and uncertain.
+The budget acts like a spine to maintain the body of financial control.
+It tells you exactly where your money goes and, therefore, how to guide it toward your priorities.
+Without a budget, your money slips through your fingers and leaves you troubled and uncertain.

 Steps to Build Your Budget: